Ashley Dawson: Work

-After an early stint as assistant professor of English at the University of Iowa, Dawson moved to the CUNY College of Staten Island in 2001, where he remains a tenured professor of English.
+After an early stint as assistant professor of English at the University of Iowa, Dawson moved to the College of Staten Island in 2001, where he remains a tenured professor of English.

 Throughout his career, he has contributed scholarship in the fields of postcolonial studies, transnational, and global literature and theory, twenty-first-century and contemporary literature, among others.
 More recently, his writings have focused on the environmental humanities and ecocriticism.